The following resources were developed this year.

 Online order form

-We developed a new online order form to make it easier for teachers and community members to order resources and support materials from our website.
+We developed an online order form to make it easier for teachers and community members to order resources and support materials from our website.
 The form includes information, pictures and links to all of our materials and once completed, automatically generates an invoice.

 In November we released our revised Connect Directory with a new and easy-to-use structure.
 This directory provides users with contact details for a diverse range of health education, alcohol and other drug and mental health support services located throughout WA.
 These services offer programs that complement a school’s alcohol and other drug education initiatives and provide counselling, information, and referral.